arjanvlek/domain-security-issues-prevention/README.md

 ## Statistics page for administrators

-**This page should be secured at the web server level (e.g. basic authentication in Apache or Nginx).**
+**This page is secured on the webserver with a username and password which only the administrator knows.**

 The site administrator can see how many requests (either redirects or landing pages) have been performed.
 This provides insight how many times a misspelled or misleading website is opened by users.